 Qingdao (青岛; 青島; QīngDǎo; TsīngTǎo)

-Qingdao has a long history which starts around 6,000 years ago with settlement in the New Stone Age.
+The Shandong Peninsula has a long history which starts around 6,000 years ago with settlement in the New Stone Age.
 In the Eastern Zhou Dynasty (770 BC – 221 BC) the town of Jimo was established and at the time was the second largest city in the Shandong region.
-By the end of the Qing Dynasty (1644- 1911), Qingdao had grown into a prosperous town which was previously called Jiao’ao.
+By the end of the Qing Dynasty (1644- 1911), Qingdao (called Jiao’ao at the time) had grown into a prosperous town.
 After a short occupation by both Germany and Japan, Qingdao was finally liberated on June 2nd, 1949 by the CCP's Red Army and has been under the control of the P.R.C. ever since.
-Historical buildings from previous occupations are some of Qingdao Old Town's
+Historical buildings from previous occupations are some of Qingdao Old Town's most impressive attractions.

-, combine to form Shandong's premier coastal international business center or Blue Economic Zone.
+The Central Business District (CBD) near the Qingdao Olympic Sailing Centre & International Marina along with Qingdao's Economic and Technological Development Zone (QETDZ), located in Huangdao, combine to form Shandong's premier coastal international business center or Blue Economic Zone.
 Qingdao is economically dynamic with major industries that include trade, agriculture/aquaculture, light industry, electronics & telecommunications, pharmaceuticals, ship building, oceanography research, and tourism.
-With fast growing financial and insurance industries, as well as international corporate law, Qingdao has become one of China's top 10 most livable cities.
-May Fourth Square
+With fast growing financial and insurance industries, as well as international corporate law, Qingdao has become one of top 10 most livable cities in China.